EdoardoMarchetti/Development-of-PEMS-for-gas-turbine-CO-emission-analysis/README.md

 # DataScienceProject
-Project exam for "Data Science and Lab" at Politecnico di Torino
+Exam project for "Data Science and Lab" at Politecnico di Torino